HenriAntal/CS107-2021-ICWars/README.md

     Tank    -   High range and high damage.

-- Once you've destroyed all of his Units you win.
-And you can therefore go to the next Level.
-If you lose, you have to repeat the Level.
+- Once you've destroyed all his units you win.
+If this is the case, you go to the next level.
+Otherwise, you have to restart the level.

 ### Navigation